 Defeating Drinking FOMO

-When you’re considering quitting drinking, the Fear Of Missing Out on all the drinking fun is real.
+When you’re considering going alcohol-free, the Fear Of Missing Out on all the drinking fun is real.
 But what if you know that alcohol isn’t serving you anymore?

-In this blog we help you to feel the FOMO and quit drinking anyway.
+In this blog we help you to feel the FOMO and change your relationship with alcohol anyway.

 1. Ask yourself honestly: How much fun is drinking these days, REALLY?